EMackPierre/Reverse-Engineering-Code/README.md

   MIDDLEWARE

   isAuthenticated.js {
-  restricts routes that user is not allowed to visit if not logged in. if user is logged in, it continues with request };
+  restricts routes that a user is not allowed to visit if not logged in. if user is logged in, it continues with request };

   config.json {
   connection configuration to connect to server };